 Tips to Express Your Feelings in a Way That Honors You and The Other Person

-The truth is that the only way to ensure that you won’t upset others when expressing your feelings is to not express them.
+The only way to ensure that you won’t upset others when you express your feelings is to not express them.
 Ultimately, you aren’t in control of other people’s experiences and can never be sure how someone will react.

 But, if you are anything like me, you also know that keeping your feelings all bottled up inside and not communicating with the people you love is a recipe for emotional disaster.